pimcore/customer-data-framework/doc/09_Activities.md

 ### Handle how activities are displayed in the ActivityView

-It's possible to handle how activities are displayed within the ActivityView by implementing the following tree methods of the `ActivityInterface`:
+It's possible to handle how activities are displayed within the ActivityView by implementing the following three methods of the `ActivityInterface`:

 ```php